 You don't have to, but if you would like to close the other accounts you will need to arrange this with the other financial institutions or stores.

-A 1% Balance Transfer fee currently applies for the Platinum and Signature credit cards.
+A 3% Balance Transfer fee currently applies for the Platinum credit card.

 If your credit contract was formed on or after 1 July 2012, we will apply your payments to Balance Transfer with the highest interest rate first.
 If your credit contract was formed before 1 July 2012 and you haven't asked us to change the order in which we apply payments on your account, we will apply your payments to the Balance Transfer with the lowest interest rate first.